chgpalmer/pwrgrip-fw/README.md

 **Tip:** For VS Code users, install the "C/C++", "CMake Tools", and "GitHub Copilot" extensions for the best experience.

+> **Note:**
+> You can safely re-run `setup.sh` in an existing workspace to update or repair your environment.
+> If the directory is not empty, you will be prompted before continuing.

 ---

 ### Development flow